gslh857/game/README.md

 4)If one line gets cleared at bottom we get 1 point.
 5)The game ends when the shapes stack up to the top.
 6)Then press ESC to restart the game
+Requirements:
+1)Install pygame module to run this game.
+2)We coded this game using pycharm and we imported modules like pygame, random, mixer.
+Acknowledgments:
+The code for the Tetris game logic is based on a tutorial by GeeksforGeeks School youtube channel